Canonicus-class monitor

 The Canonicus-class or Tippecanoe-class was a class of nine monitors built for the Union Navy during the American Civil War.
 An improvement on the preceding s, modified in accordance with war experience, each vessel mounted two 15 in Dahlgren guns.
 The five ships commissioned during the war participated variously in the Bermuda Hundred Campaign, the Battle of Mobile Bay and the First and Second Battles of Fort Fisher.
-When attacking the ironclad ram in 1865, the monitor was sunk by a naval mine, then termed a "torpedo".
-94 died.
+When attacking the ironclad ram in 1865, the monitor was sunk by a naval mine, then termed a "torpedo", 94 men died.